WHATS HOT

 Make sure you know your child’s sensory needs and signs.
 Sensory sensitive people might need to be under wind chimes for example but also may just need time out to take care of a sensory process like drinking from a fountain or using an ear-swoosh exercise as a way to rectify overwhelmed senses!

-A parent-child relationship can play a big role in their educational and emotional development throughout their early years.
-It’s important that you make things and exciting, so they gain an enjoyable experience along with creating bonds.
+A parent-child relationship can play a big role in their educational and emotional throughout their early years.
+It’s important that you make things and exciting, so they gain an enjoyable experience along with creating healthy bonds.

 Previous Article